sda-community-plugins/MicroFocus-UFT/README.md

  ```
    mvn clean package
  ```

+This will create a _.zip_ file in the `target` directory when you can then install into Deployment Automation from the **System\Automation** page.

+If you have any feedback or suggestions on this template then please contact me using the details below.

+Kevin A. Lee

+kevin.lee@microfocus.com

 **Please note: this plugins is provided as a "community" plugin and is not supported by Micro Focus in any way**.